DiGro/QGIS-Website/source/site/forusers/visualchangelog218/index.rst

 Feature: Add flag to only copy selected features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The offline editing plugins is a default plugin that ships with QGIS and allows you to offline a remote dataset (e.g. from a database), edit it in the field, and then resynchonise it when you get back to your office.
+The offline editing plugin is a default plugin that ships with QGIS and allows you to offline a remote dataset (e.g. from a database), edit it in the field, and then resynchronise it when you get back to your office.
 This extends the offline editing possibilities to only work on subset of large layers.

 |image47|